paulcbauer/courses-big-data-exercise-mannheim/chapter1.md

 xp: 50
 ```

-What does the selection-on-observables assumption fundamentally state?
+What does the selection-on-observables assumption state?
 <!-- Guidelines for the question: https://instructor-support.datacamp.com/en/articles/2375523-course-multiple-choice-with-console-exercises. -->

 `@possible_answers`